Introduction to Python

 /home/wallabot/Documentos/web/portafolio/posts

-We will create a folder to create our modules with the command mkdir
+Let's create a folder to create our modules with the mkdir

 !mkdir introduccion_python